Think QR codes are dead? Think again.

 Another common use of QR codes is for downloading an app.
 You can link it to the download page of the app to make it easy for users.
 Of course, keep in mind that you’ll likely have to consider separate QR codes for Apple and Android devices.

-Apps themselves also use QR codes to encourage engagement within their communities.
+Apps themselves also use them to encourage engagement within their communities.
 Think Snapchat, which has unique QR codes to make it easy for users to add other people as connections.
-Another app, Spotify, launched QR codes to easily share songs.
+Another app, Spotify, launched them to easily share songs.

 Make it easy to shop and save